Ivy Leaguers get community service for disrupting game - WHIZ News

 If those conditions are met the charges will be dropped, the judge said.

-Many participated in a climate change on the courthouse steps after their court appearances.
+Many participated in a climate change protest on the courthouse steps after their court appearances.

 Students and alumni from both schools occupied the midfield of the Yale Bowl during halftime.
 Some held banners urging their colleges to act on climate change.
 Other signs referred to Puerto Rican debt relief and China’s treatment of Uighurs.